 During the current COVID-19 outbreak, it can be impossible for the air carrier to offer the passengers rerouting at the earliest opportunity within a reasonable time.
 It might even be impossible for the air carriers to give an estimate as to when it again will be able to fly to certain destinations if a country has closed all air traffic.
 Therefore, passengers may risk being considerably delayed if they choose the rerouting option at the earliest opportunity.

 In situations where the passengers insist on being rerouted at the earliest opportunity, the air carrier must inform passengers about the delays and/or uncertainties involved in them choosing rerouting instead of reimbursement.
 Should a passenger, nonetheless, choose to be rerouted at the earliest opportunity, the air carrier has fulfilled its information obligation if it has communicated on its initiative, as soon as possible and in good time, the flight available for rerouting.

 The interpretation guidelines leave some questions unanswered.
 It will be up to the national courts to interpret and establish the extent of the air carriers’ obligations under regulation 261/2004 in the light of the COVID-19 pandemic.

 NJORD Law Firm specialises in, among others, Maritime and Transport law, including flight delays.
 Please feel free to contact our lawyers if you want to know more about aviation and/or Maritime and Transport law.

-Stay updated; follow us on LinkedIn and subscribe to our newsletter on our website.
+Stay updated; follow us on LinkedIn and subscribe to our newsletter.